 Finally, Smalley reduced her costs by utilizing a great guerrilla tool: bartering.
 A client designed her stationery package in exchange for a marketing plan that Smalley wrote.
 Good going!

-By keeping her ear to the fluctuations in her business community, Guerrilla Diane Ernsberger of Ree Design in Columbus, Ohio is able to drum up business.
+Finding the Upside of Downsizing By keeping her ear to the fluctuations in her business community, Guerrilla Diane Ernsberger of Ree Design in Columbus, Ohio is able to drum up business.

 Ernsberger runs a resume consulting and design business.
 She found that an effective way to initiate business was to offer her services to the human resources department of companies that are downsizing.